 As for the dressing, this one only requires some olive oil, a splash of red wine vinegar, and of course, oregano.
 Salt and pepper to your taste.
 Keep it short simple.

 This is perfect for bringing to a cookout or party because you don’t have to worry about the lettuce wilting.
 Use good feta and as much as you want.
 I’m a cheese fanatic so I use a good amount.
 Same thing goes with the olives because those briny little black ovals make your eyes pop open with every bite.

 Look, if you’re going to make this salad, please use tomatoes from your garden, someone else’s garden, or in-season tomatoes from the farmer’s market.
 Using supermarket tomatoes that aren’t in season taste like nothing.

 When I eat a salad, I like my veggies to be cut in bite-sized pieces.
-When ordering out, I notice big chunks which require me to either cut them down before eating.
 If you like your veggies in chunks then prepare it that way.
 There are no rules here.
 It’s your kitchen and you can do what you like.

 Toss everything in a bowl with some of the dressing.
 Transfer onto a platter if you want to make it look pretty.

 This is a delicious, healthy and simple salad that’s good on its own, with fresh soft pita, or as a side to your meal.
 Make it ahead or make it now.
 It will last a few days in the fridge because there’s no lettuce to wilt.
 Enjoy.